 Miri Handicraft Centre

-The Handicraft Market is a great place to find more authentic souvenirs in case you don’t want to bring dried fruit back with you, a T-shirt, or another fridge magnet.
+The Handicraft Market is a great place to find more authentic souvenirs in case you don’t want to take home dried fruit, a T-shirt, or another fridge magnet.
 The crafts you’ll find here in the Handicraft Center in Miri are mostly produced by the indigenous people of Malaysia.
-The Handicraft Centre offers very unique products such as handwoven bags, traditional hats, and Malaysian clothing just to name a few.
+The Handicraft Centre offers unique products such as handwoven bags, traditional hats, and Malaysian clothing just to name a few.
 It is situated right in the heart of Miri, about 12-minute on foot from the waterfront.

 - Address of Miri Handicraft Centre: Jalan Brooke, Miri Handicraft Centre, 98000 Miri, Sarawak, Malaysia

 - Opening Hours of Miri Handicraft Centre: 8 AM to 6 PM